 Finding small sacred routine items does feed the idea that self care comes even in the little things — in the in-between moments, and before the rush hits us, of everything else in the world that we have to do.

 Food isn’t just about nutrition, it fulfils a variety of other functions too.
 It’s social, cultural and it can be spiritual.
 What we feed ourselves matters, and the way we look after and treat our body often affects how we think and feel about it too.
 If you’re finding yourself lying back and ordering delivery most nights a week, chances are you aren’t really feeding yourself the best way possible.

-While I would never tell anyone to ‘be a vegetarian’ (I’m not one), plant-based eating is important.
 The average British or American doesn’t have enough fruit and veg in their diet.
 Reduce red meat, reduce processed foods, eat things that are from a good source.
 It can get a lot more complicated, but it can also be made quite simple.
 Is a pound of cheese for dinner healthy?
 Obviously not.

 We all know what people say about food and exercise, how important it is to integrate good habits for a healthy life.
 So here’s something else I’d say: exercise is also not just about health.
 When you exercise, it can also be social, it can give you time to reflect, it can foster community spirit or connection.
 Exercise serves a variety of other functions, other than merely moving you.
 I am always looking for activities that I find interesting, that give me time for myself (I’m a yoga person, not a team sports person), and finding what works helps develop other practices.
 Like body scanning and emotional reflection — by doing exercise, I become more aware of my body, what it feels, and what it needs.